CESNET/CzechLight-br2-external/README.md

 ```sh
 ./host/bin/kwboot -b ./u-boot-spl.kwb -t -p /dev/ttyUSB0
 ```
+Prepare a USB flash disk with a raw bootable image, `images/usb-flash.img`.
+Use a tool such as `dd` to overwrite the raw block device, do not copy the image file.
-Once in U-Boot, plug a USB flash disk which contains `images/usb-flash.img` and execute:
+Once in U-Boot, plug the USB flash disk and execute:

 ```sh
 usb start; fatload usb 0:1 00800000 boot.scr; source 00800000